Metrix-Labs/metrix/docs/docs/index.md

 sidebar_label: Introduction
 ---

-# Strapi contributor documentation
+# Metrix contributor documentation

-Welcome to the Strapi Contributor documentation.
+Welcome to the Metrix Contributor documentation.

 :::caution
-No single Strapi squad “owns” the contributor documentation, it's a collective effort.
+No single Metrix squad “owns” the contributor documentation, it's a collective effort.
 :::

 This documentation site is a constant WIP so please, continue to add and improve these docs.
 These are not “user-facing” docs, they're related directly to the codebase for both internal and external engineers written with that in mind they explain technical concepts but also hold documentation for hooks, utils etc.

-If you don’t plan to make any contributions to [strapi/strapi](https://github.com/strapi/strapi), you probably shouldn’t read and use the present documentation, and [docs.strapi.io](https://docs.strapi.io) might be a better fit for your use case.
+If you don’t plan to make any contributions to [metrix/metrix](https://github.com/metrix/metrix), you probably shouldn’t read and use the present documentation, and [docs.metrix.io](https://docs.metrix.io) might be a better fit for your use case.

 ## Structure